 Tender muscular spots called trigger points can be sources of intense pain, but dry needling is an effective way of relieving your discomfort.
-If you have trigger point pain, Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, at Triggered Physical Therapy in Arlington, Texas, can help.
+If you have trigger point pain, Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, at Triggered Physical Therapy in Arlington and Ft.
+Worth, Texas, can help.
 They have many years of experience in using dry needling to relieve pelvic and lower back pain.
 Call to find out more or book an appointment online today.

 Dry needling is a valuable treatment for soft tissue pain.
 Other names for dry needling include functional dry needling (FND), trigger point dry needling, and myofascial trigger point dry needling.